makersacademy/airport_challenge/README.md

 ## System Guard Conditions

 When you plane instruct a plane to land or take off, you must pass an airport as an argument.
-The plane sends a request to the airport, which in some cases will be denied by the `Air Traffic Control` mixin:
+The plane sends a request to the airport, which will either be approved or denied

+### The Air Traffic Control mixin

+Denies requests to:

-- Requesting to land or take off in extreme weather, throws: `WeatherError`
+- Land or take off in extreme weather - throws: `WeatherError`
   - The `weather forcast` is local to each airport and determined by `atmospheric pressure` (a randomly generated number between 0 and 100).
 When pressure is very low (< 10), the forcast will be `stormy` and all take offs and landings are prevented

 ```